Uptick Service Agreement

 Provider will maintain commercially reasonable administrative, physical and technical safeguards for the Services to protect against the accidental or unauthorized access, use, alteration or disclosure of Customer Data properly uploaded to the Services and processed or stored on a computer and/or computer network owned or controlled by Provider in connection with the Services.

 If, at any time, Provider fails to comply with this Section, Customer may promptly notify Provider in writing of any such noncompliance.
 Provider will, within thirty (30) days of receipt of such written notification, either correct the noncompliance or provide Customer with a plan for correcting the noncompliance.
 If the noncompliance is not corrected or if a reasonably acceptable plan for correcting them is not established during such period, Customer may terminate this Agreement as its sole and exclusive remedy for such noncompliance.
-Provider will use commercially reasonably efforts to manage Customer Data in accordance with the Information Security Policy set forth on Exhibit A.
+Provider will use commercially reasonably efforts to manage Customer Data in accordance with the Information Security Policy set forth in Exhibit A and the Data Processing Addendum set forth in Exhibit B.

 3. Customer Responsibilities.